Q: What is SLOPE?

 Q: Who rates a course?

-A: An experienced LGA staff member, trained under the USGA’s Course Rating System, leads the LGA’s Course Rating Team.
-All licensed golf associations have been trained to use the exact same processes as set forth by the USGA.
+A: An experienced LGA staff member, trained under the Course Rating System, leads the LGA’s Course Rating Team.
+All Allied Golf Associations have been trained to use the exact same processes as set forth by the World Handicap System, Rules of Handicapping.

 Q: How often is a course rated?

-A: The USGA requires all authorized golf associations, including the LGA, to periodically review the ratings of their courses and to revise them if necessary.
+A: The Rules of Handicapping require an Allied Golf Association (AGA), including the LGA, to periodically review the ratings of their courses and to revise them if necessary.
 The LGA is required to re-rate a golf course within a 10-year period.
 All newly constructed golf courses change as they mature.
-The LGA rates these courses the year they open and then again three years after the first rating to account for these changes.
+The LGA rates these courses the year they open and then again five (5) years after the first rating to account for these changes.

-If there have been any significant changes to your course, the size of the greens have changed, greenside or fairway bunkers have been added or removed, or a new set of tees has been added, your course may be in need of a rating adjustment.
-The course probably does not need a full course rating, and an LGA representative can be sent to assess this.
-Any changes are entered into the USGA Course Rating Program to calculate an updated Course Rating and Slope Rating.
+If there have been any significant changes to your golf course, the size of the greens have changed, greenside or fairway bunkers have been added or removed, or a new set of tees has been added, your course may be in need of a rating adjustment.
+The golf course probably does not need a full re-rating, and an LGA representative can be sent to assess these changes.
+All changes are evaluated and entered into the USGA’s Course Rating application to calculate an updated Course Rating and Slope Rating.

 Q: Why is our course rated the way it is?